ucldc/ingest_deploy/README.md

 Find the `harvest_id_s` value, in this case "26094--LAPL00050887".
 Then plug this into CouchDB for the ucldc database: https://harvest-stg.cdlib.org/couchdb/ucldc/26094--LAPL00050887 (or with the UI - https://harvest-stg.cdlib.org/couchdb/_utils/document.html?ucldc/26094--LAPL00050887)

+### <a name="editnforgetit">Editing individual items</a>

+It may be handy to edit an individual object, in cases where key information in the source metadata -- such as a date -- was entered in error, and is throwing off the Solr date facet.
+In these cases, you should notify the contributor to update the source metadata, and re-harvest.
+In parallel (and so not to hold up publication of the collection), you can selectively edit the object in CouchDB:

+1. Locate the CouchDB ID for the object that needs editing (look it up in Solr).
+2. Log on to blackstar and run `sudo` and then `echo "$COUCHDB_PASSWORD"` to obtain the password for the `harvester` account.
+3. Access the CouchDB stage UI.
+4. On the bottom right corner, click on Login.
+5. Enter `harvester` as the Username and copy in the password obtained in step #2.
+6. Retrieve the record and double click the field in the sourceResource section to edit the value (e.g., the incorrect date).
+7. Click on the green check mark to the right of the edit box.
+8. Click on Save Document on the upper left hand corner.
+9. Re-synch CouchdB stage to Solr stage.
+10. Re-synch CouchDB stage to CouchDB prod.
+11. Re-synch CouchDB prod to Solr prod.

 ### <a name="highstage">Creating/Harvesting with High Stage Workers</a>